gitGNU/gnu_stribog/README.txt

+Copyright (C) 2005, 2006, 2007, 2008
+ Ineiev <ineiev@users.sourceforge.net>, super V 93
+See the end of the file for license conditions.

 This branch contains meta-documentation on using Git branches, revisions and so on. here you can read about history and purposes of Git branches